Are Life Insurance Premiums Tax Deductible? Business & Personal

 • Pre-2019 alimony agreements: If a divorce decree finalized before 2019 requires you to maintain a life insurance policy for an ex-spouse, those premiums may be deductible.

-• Charitable donations: If you donate a life insurance policy to a qualifying nonprofit and that organization is the sole beneficiary, the premiums may be deductible as a charitable contribution on Schedule A.
+• Charitable donations: If you donate a life insurance policy (or pay premiums in cash) to a qualifying nonprofit and that organization is the sole owner and beneficiary, the contributions may be deductible as a charitable contribution.
+Note that starting in 2026, itemizers face a new 0.5% of AGI floor before any charitable deduction kicks in.

 IRS Rule to Know